Ariel School UFO incident: Aftermath

 The Ariel School UFO incident quickly became one of the most famous UFO cases in Africa.
 On a June 2021 episode of the BBC's Witness History, the event was described as "one of the most significant events in UFO history".
 Ufologists continue to cite the case as providing compelling evidence of extraterrestrial visits to Earth.
-Skeptics have dismissed the incident as one of mass hysteria or even a prank.
+Skeptics have suggested the incident could be explained as mass hysteria or a prank.
+Gideon Reid proposed the hypothesis of a confusion with touring puppet shows designed to promote awareness around AIDS.
+It has alternatively been argued that the children misidentified a dust devil.

-In December 2020 Brian Dunning devoted an episode of his Skeptoid podcast to the incident.
-In it he noted that some children in the school claimed that they had not seen anything unusual that day.
-He challenged the often-repeated claim that as rural schoolchildren in Zimbabwe, the witnesses would not have had exposure to modern media and so would not have been familiar with the concept of UFOs and alien visitors.
-He also criticised the interviewing techniques of Hind and Mack.

 Hind interviewed the children in groups of four to six with every other child allowed to listen and so their stories were cross-contaminated.
 Mack only interviewed the children two months after the alleged sighting and Dunning says that Mack, a known environmentalist, "prompted and suggested" the telepathic communication angle, which was not present in Hind's previous report.

 Several of the witnesses maintain that what was reported is true.
-In 2014 the Mail & Guardian spoke to one witness who said that she fears that the creatures will return and that she can sense when they are back in the atmosphere.
-In 2016 witness Emily Trim exhibited paintings that she described as a "manifestation of the messages she received" from the beings that day.

-In June 2021 Barstool Sports writer Zah spoke in an interview about being a pupil in Ariel that day.
+In 2014, the Mail & Guardian spoke to one witness who said that she fears that the creatures will return and that she can "sense when they are back in the atmosphere".
+In 2016, witness Emily Trim exhibited paintings that she described as a "manifestation of the messages she received" from the beings that day.
+In June 2021, Barstool Sports writer Zah spoke in an interview about being a pupil in Ariel that day.
 He recounted that he saw a bright light come down from the sky and aliens exit it.
 Other witnesses were interviewed for the 2020 documentary The Phenomenon and spoke about how the experience has affected them.

+In 2023, in the Netflix documentary "Encounters, a former student named Dallyn claimed that he was behind this incident.
+He claimed that he purposefully told his classmates and other students that a "shiny rock" in the distance was a UFO.
+According to his own statement, he never thought this would work, and was surprised about the mass hysteria.
+Dallyn's claims in the documentary directly contradict claims made on camera 15 years prior to the documentary, describing the UFO as having a light that would "flash a different color in the sky."